akionsight/great-usernames-api/README.md

 ```

 #### Get a number of usernames at the same time
-This request can be made to do get multiple usernames at once. **WARNING: ONLY 20 USERNAMES WILL BE GENERATED AT ONCE, REQUSTING MORE THAN 20 WILL RAISE A HTTP 400 (BAD REQUEST) ERROR**
+This request can be made to do get multiple usernames at once. **WARNING: ONLY 20 USERNAMES WILL BE GENERATED AT ONCE, REQUSTING MORE THAN 20 WILL RAISE A HTTP 400 (BAD REQUEST) ERROR** to increase this limit you will need to self host, for that see <a href="#self-hosting">Self Hosting section of this limit</a>

 To do so you can make a HTTP GET request on the https://n8w3zk.deta.dev/get_a_number_of_usernames/ endpoint along with the number parameter